rocky-linux/documentation/en/rocky/8/admin_guide/07-file-systems.md

 **Objectives** : In this chapter, future Linux administrators will learn how to:

-:heavy_check_mark: manage partitions on disk;
+:heavy_check_mark: manage partitions on disk; \

-:heavy_check_mark: use LVM for a better use of disk resources;
+:heavy_check_mark: use LVM for a better use of disk resources; \
 :heavy_check_mark: provide users with a file system and manage the access rights.

 and also discover:

-:heavy_check_mark: how the tree structure is organised in Linux;
+:heavy_check_mark: how the tree structure is organised in Linux; \
 :heavy_check_mark: the different types of files offered and how to work with;

 :checkered_flag: **hardware**, **disk**, **partition**, **lvm**, **linux**

-**Knowledge**: :star: :star:
+**Knowledge**: :star: :star: \

-**Complexity**: :star: :star:
+**Complexity**: :star: :star: \
 **Reading time**: 20 minutes

 ****

 ## Partitioning

 Partitioning will allow the installation of several operating systems because it is impossible to have several of them cohabit on the same logical drive.
-Partitioning also allows to partition data (security, access optimization, ...).
+Partitioning also allows to separate data logically (security, access optimization, ...).

 The division of the physical disk into partitioned volumes is recorded in the partition table stored in the first sector of the disk (MBR: _Master Boot Record_).